cosdata/cosdata-public-docs/src/content/docs/getting-started/introduction.md

 Ready to explore Cosdata?
 Continue to the [Installation & Quick Start Guide](/getting-started/installation-and-quickstart/) to set up your environment and see Cosdata in action.

-For a deeper dive into Cosdata's capabilities, explore our [API documentation](/api/overview/) and learn about the [Cos Graph Query Language](/api/cosquery/).
+For a deeper dive into Cosdata's capabilities, explore our [API documentation](/api/overview/).

 ## Community Resources